 Grill the meat

 - Place on grill over intense high heat and grill roughly 5 to 8 minutes per side, flipping often.
-Be sure to grill the meat long enough to create a crusty black char without burning it.
+You want the heat high enough to get a nice sear, but not burning the meat.
+With a meat thermometer, check temp and remove from grill when thickest portion is about 135 degrees (for medium-rare).

 - Rest the meat.
 Allow the meat to rest on your cutting board for at least 10 minutes.